 Secondly, it may mean your lawyers do not have to stay late (or work at weekends) to meet their chargeable hours’ targets as it is reducing their admin.

-Thirdly, it may result in lawyers feeling less stressed and less pressurised at work.
+Thirdly, it may result in lawyers feeling less stressed and less pressured at work.
 It reduces time spent on transcription which can be better used elsewhere.

 About OutSec Legal